esheldon/ngmix/README.md

 * scipy: for image fitting using the Levenberg-Marquardt fitter
 * galsim: for performing metacalibration operations.
 * scikit-learn: for sampling multivariate PDFs
-* statsmodels: for importance sampling (multivariate student T distribution)
-* emcee: for exploring full posterior using mcmc

 installation
 ------------